 Step 1: Meet the Education Requirements

 The minimum education requirement for entry-level anesthesia technicians is a high school diploma.
-Courses in math, science and technology may be beneficial in preparing for this career.
-Some employers prefer to hire technicians who have completed degree programs specifically designed for anesthesia technicians that cover related topics like medical terminology, pharmacology and anesthesia equipment functions.
+Courses in math, science, and technology may be beneficial in preparing for this career.
+Some employers prefer to hire technicians who have completed degree programs specifically designed for anesthesia technicians that cover related topics like medical terminology, pharmacology, and anesthesia equipment functions.

-Step 2: Earn Certification
+Step 3: Earn Certification for Career Advancement

 Some employers prefer to hire technicians who have passed the American Society of Anesthesia Technologists and Technicians (ASATT) national certification exam.
 Currently, this is the only nationally recognized certification for anesthesia technicians.
 Individuals who pass this examination are referred to as Certified Anesthesia Technicians.
-In order to take the exam, candidates must have a high school diploma and at least two years of experience, graduated from an ASATT-approved 2-year program or an approved program that offers a clinical component.
+In order to take the exam, candidates must have a high school diploma, at least two years of experience, and have graduated from an ASATT-approved 2-year program or an approved program that offers a clinical component.
 The certification exam covers topics such as infection control techniques, operating room tasks, and types of anesthesia.

-- Maintain certification.
+Maintain certification.
 Certification is valid for two years.
 In order to remain certified, anesthesia technicians must complete a minimum amount of continuing education credits.

 To become an anesthesia technician, you'll need at least a high school diploma and some experience in the field.